esentri/domainlifecycles/readme_domain_events.md

         return new SpringTransactionalHandlerExecutor(platformTransactionManager);
     }

-    //Here we can configure the outbox with all the options, that Gruelbox provides
+    //Here we can configure the outbox
     @Bean
     public TransactionOutbox transactionOutbox(
         SpringTransactionManager springTransactionManager,